funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 Since I am using GPU to train thus the backed "nccl" is the preferred protocol.

 ### Get Datasets
 The next step is to for each worker GPU, download an "equal" sized shard from GCP.
 Note that during data generation, I partitioned the parquet dataset into 32 partitions.
-Thus if there are 8 GPU workers, each GPU downloads approximately 4 partitions of the parquet dataset.
+Thus if there are 8 GPU workers, each GPU downloads approximately 4 partitions of the parquet dataset.<br/><br/>
 Also note that if the total number of records across the 32 partitions is not divisible evenly by 32, then all partitions may not have the same number of records.
-This could potentially lead to uneven number of batches which could in turn lead to stalling of GPU which we will see later how to overcome.
+This could potentially lead to uneven number of batches which could in turn lead to stalling of GPU which we will see later.
 For now assume that the dataset number of records is divisible by 32.
+<br/><br/>
 ```python
 def get_dataset(path:str, cache_dir:str, world_size:int, rank:int, in_memory:bool=False, path_is_dir:bool=True):
     """